-In the same vein, Keita Modiba who was the first president of the Republic of Mali opted also on June 30th 1962 decided to pull out from the French Colonial Currency FCFA that was forced on 12 the newly independent African countries as at then.
+In the same vein, Keita Modiba who was the first president of the Republic of Mali also on June 30th, 1962 decided to pull out from the French Colonial Currency FCFA that was forced on 12 the newly independent African countries as at then.

 The Malian President knew that if he allowed his country to continue being a French colony, it will not only be a liability or load but also an inevitable trap for Mali.
 Sadly, there was another striking coup on November 19, 1968, which destabilized his plans and sent him to prison in the northern Malian town of Kidal.
 The coup was backed by another member of Foreign French legion whose name is Lieutenant Moussa Traoré.
 Keita Modiba who devoted all his life for African unity was thrown into prison and the most annoying aspect of everything is that after he was transferred back to the capital Bamako in February 1977 in what was asserted to be Government action towards national reconciliation in preparation for him to be set free, Modibo Keïta died, still a prisoner, on May 16, 1977.

-He was a huge supporter of socialism and he tried relentlessly and actually took the republic of Mali towards progressive socialization of the economy.
-As a matter of fact, at the time of this instability resulting from African countries striving for their independence, France continuously used many ex members of Foreign France legion to forcefully take over in the name of coup against elected Presidents.
+He was a huge supporter of socialism and he tried relentlessly and actually took the Republic of Mali towards progressive socialization of the economy.
+As a matter of fact, at the time of this instability resulting from African countries striving for their independence, France continuously used many ex-members of Foreign France legion to forcefully take over in the name of a coup against elected Presidents.
 In case you are doubting it, the analysis below will certainly clear your doubt.

 Now, see for yourself!

-According to reports, he was killed on January 13, 1963 by an ex member of French Foreign Legion army, a sergeant referred to as Etienne Gnassingbe who claimed to have personally fired the shot that took the life of Olympio while Olympio tried to escape and he supposedly had received a reward of $612 from the local French embassy for the killing job.
-The ideas of Olympio’s the man which was enough to make his nation independent, self-sufficient and self-reliant country costed him his life.
-After all, he isn’t supposed to build an independent nation when French hasn’t granted them the go ahead order to do so.
+According to reports, he was killed on January 13, 1963, by an ex-member of French Foreign Legion army, a sergeant referred to as Etienne Gnassingbe who claimed to have personally fired the shot that took the life of Olympio while Olympio tried to escape and he supposedly had received a reward of $612 from the local French embassy for the killing job.
+The ideas of Olympio which was enough to make his nation independent, a self-sufficient and self-reliant country cost him his life.
+After all, he isn’t supposed to build an independent nation when French hasn’t granted them the go-ahead order to do so.

-The ex French President Jacques Chirac in March 2008 stated that without Africa, France will smoothly go down in the rank of a third (world) power.
-Also, the former President of France François Mitterand who left seat for Chirac also said that if there was nothing like Africa, France would not have had any history in the 21st century.
+The ex-French President Jacques Chirac in March 2008 stated that without Africa, France will smoothly go down in the rank of a third (world) power.
+Also, the former President of France François Mitterand who left the seat for Chirac also said that if there was nothing like Africa, France would not have had any history in the 21st century.

 My anger gets even worse knowing they are not ready to condemn or cancel the act as these countries have already paid in 2014.
 It seems our leaders are really afraid of being killed and therefore need a powerful nation to support them.
 In case you are wondering why most leaders send their revenue abroad, it is because they are oppressed by colonial countries.
 Is that so hard to believe?